 MoJo is a politically progressive American magazine that does independent and investigative reporting on politics, the environment, human rights, and culture.
 Clara Jeffery serves as editor.
 Monika Bauerlein has been CEO since 2015

-A news aggregator and blog has both localized and international editions founded by Arianna Huffington, Kenneth Lerer, Jonah Peretti, and Andrew Breitbart.
+Huffington: A news aggregator and blog have localized and international editions founded by Arianna Huffington, Kenneth Lerer, Jonah Peretti, and Andrew Breitbart.
 Despite the last name, the information is a progressive accumulation, reflecting the overall tenor of reporting justice and fairness issues.
-The wiki biography links are a good place to start.
+The wiki biography links are a good place to decide.

 Viewers and supporters of The PBS News Hour will recognize Amy Walter’s commentary and analysis and her role as the anchor on Washington Week.
 The Cook Political Report includes a subscription that provides good detail on local congressional issues for $350.00 and only $1,400 for five subscribers.
 Something to keep in mind as the New York Delegation: Indivisible builds a base.

 Moyers is well-known.
 He is one whose life as a journalist is to make sure we understand the principles of democracy and see the erosions of liberty.
 This site has 1,000 archived programs.